fredjaya/gtdb_trees/2306_nitrospinota/README.md

 - [ ] Implement constrained analysis
 - [ ] Run constrained estimation on treeshrinked tree
 - [ ] Fix RHAS on subset with LG only
+- [ ] Add option to run test in a single command `-mset`
+	- qMaker does this
+	- Running existing and new Qs separately makes model selection per partition difficult
+	- `-m madd` does not do `+F,+I,+G,+R`
 ## Dependencies
 - python3
 - biopython